spack/spack-tutorial/tutorial_packaging.rst

 Package Creation Tutorial
 =========================

+We've covered how to install and use built-in packages, now we'll takl about how to create one of your own.

-This tutorial walks you through the steps for creating and debugging a simple Spack package.
-We will develop and debug a package using an iterative approach in order to gain more experience with additional Spack commands.
-For consistency, we will create the package for ``mpileaks``, which is an MPI debugging tool.
+This tutorial walks you through the steps for creating, building and debugging a simple Spack package.
+We will use an iterative approach to gain more experience with additional Spack commands.
+For consistency, we will create our own package for ``mpileaks``, which is an MPI debugging tool.

 ------------------------
 What is a Spack Package?
 ------------------------

-Spack packages are installation scripts, which are essentially recipes for building software.
+Spack packages are installation scripts, which are essentially recipes for building (and testing) software.

 They define properties and behavior of the build, such as: